willkg/blog/posts/mozilla/socorro_overview_2021.rst

 off the Socorro project.

 On the one hand, I do feel bad that we broke Lars' pellet stove.
-On the other hand, the situation is ludicrous.
+On the other hand, the situation is wild!
 It never would have occurred to me that this could happen outside of a Monty Python sketch.
 It doesn't have much bearing on crash ingestion pipelines, but I included it because it's a fantastic story in the Socorro project.